MaksimDzhangirov/backendBankExample/docs/part37-eng.md

 `time.Duration` and we must add a `mapstructure` tag for it with the same name as the environment variable.

-OK, done!

-Next step, we will need to create a new sessions table in the database.

 ```go
 type Config struct {
 	DBDriver             string        `mapstructure:"DB_DRIVER"`